Church Avenue station (IRT Nostrand Avenue Line): Station layout

 This underground station has two tracks and two side platforms.
 South of the station, there are double crossovers that can allow trains to switch between either track.
 These crossovers can allow trains to terminate here.
+The station is served by the 2 train at all times and by the 5 train on weekdays during the day.
+It is between Beverly Road to the south and Winthrop Street to the north.

 Each platform was re-tiled during a 1997 renovation with a reproduction of its original 1920 Dual Contracts era tiling.
 The name tablets contain "CHURCH AVE" in serif font on a blue background and green border.
 The station's trim line consists of light brown color with a mostly green border and "C" tablets (for "Church") at regular intervals.

 Beneath the original trim line along the platform walls are streaks of many colors that were added during the 1997 renovation.
 There are green tiles for about the first two feet of the platform walls from the bottom up and single lines of yellow above them go up to form accent lines to the "C" tablets in the station's trim line.

 The platforms are narrower at either ends than in the middle, where the station's exits are on the same level and the station columns are.
 The columns are dark blue colored I-beams and every other column has the standard black and white name tablet.

 The Manhattan-bound platform has a newsstand and a plaque commemorating the station's 1997 renovation.

 The 2001 artwork here is called Transitions by Louis Delsarte.
 It contains stained glass and glass mosaic murals depicting neighborhood and ethnic scenes.